Donald Walter Trautman

-Donald Walter Trautman (June 24, 1936 – February 26, 2022) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Erie in Western Pennsylvania from 1990 to 2011.
+Donald Walter Trautman (June 24, 1936 – February 26, 2022) was an American prelate of the Catholic Church who served as bishop of the Diocese of Erie in Western Pennsylvania from 1990 to 2011.
 He previously served as an auxiliary bishop of the Diocese of Buffalo in Upstate New York from 1985 to 1990.

 Biography

 Early life

 Donald Trautman was born in Buffalo, New York, and attended Niagara University in Lewiston, New York.
-He studied theology under Karl Rahner at the University of Innsbruck in Austria, from where he obtained his Licentiate of Sacred Theology in 1962.
+He studied theology under Karl Rahner at the University of Innsbruck in Austria, where he obtained his Licentiate of Sacred Theology in 1962.

 Priesthood

 Trautman was ordained to the priesthood in Innsbruck on April 7, 1962, for the Diocese of Buffalo.
 On his return to New York, he was assigned as a parish administrator in Collins, New York, then associate pastor at a parish in Buffalo.

 Trautman studied biblical language for one year at the Catholic University of America in Washington, D.C., continuing his post-graduate work in Rome at the Pontifical Biblical Institute, earning his Licentiate in Scripture in 1965.
 During his studies in Rome, Trautman served as a peritus, or theological expert, at the Second Vatican Council.
 In 1966, he earned his Doctor of Sacred Theology degree from the Pontifical University of St. Thomas Aquinas (Angelicum).

 From 1966 to 1973, Trautman taught Scripture and theology at St. John Vianney Seminary in Buffalo, where he also served as dean of students.
 Trautman worked as a retreat master for religious communities, and vice-president and president of Buffalo's Pastoral Council.
 He was private secretary to Bishop Edward Head, and later named chancellor (1973) and vicar general (1974) of the diocese.
 He was raised to the rank of an Honorary Prelate of His Holiness in 1975.